 The complications of KD are discussed in this topic review, with long-term cardiovascular sequelae of KD reviewed in greater detail separately.
 The epidemiology, etiology, clinical manifestations, diagnosis, and treatment of KD, refractory KD, and incomplete (atypical) KD are also presented separately.
-(See "Cardiovascular sequelae of Kawasaki disease" and "Kawasaki disease: Epidemiology and etiology" and "Kawasaki disease: Clinical features and diagnosis" and "Kawasaki disease: Initial treatment and prognosis" and "Refractory Kawasaki disease" and "Incomplete (atypical) Kawasaki disease".)
+(See "Cardiovascular sequelae of Kawasaki disease: Clinical features and evaluation" and "Kawasaki disease: Epidemiology and etiology" and "Kawasaki disease: Clinical features and diagnosis" and "Kawasaki disease: Initial treatment and prognosis" and "Refractory Kawasaki disease" and "Incomplete (atypical) Kawasaki disease".)

 KD shock syndrome (KDSS), defined as sustained systolic hypotension (decrease in blood pressure greater than 20 percent from baseline) or clinical signs of poor perfusion, is a potentially life-threatening complication of KD [3,4].
 It may be accompanied by multiple organ dysfunction syndrome (MODS), with MODS seen in 8 of 11 patients with KD and shock in one series .
 It is important to distinguish patients with KDSS from those with other causes of severe hypoperfusion since aggressive use of intravenous immune globulin (IVIG), which is essential for the successful control of KDSS, is not typically used in other types of shock.
 The presence of anemia and thrombocytosis is more common in KDSS as opposed to thrombocytopenia in toxic shock syndrome (TSS) and septic shock.
 The features that are most suggestive of KDSS, however, are younger age (mean age approximately three years in KDSS versus nine years for TSS) and the presence of echocardiographic abnormalities, particularly valvulitis and coronary artery (CA) lesions.
 (See "Sepsis syndromes in adults: Epidemiology, definitions, clinical presentation, diagnosis, and prognosis", section on 'Multiple organ dysfunction syndrome' and "Initial evaluation of shock in children" and "Initial management of shock in children".)